Frequently Asked Questions

 Q. I want to buy a framed print – do you sell them framed ?

-A. No. We very sorry, but we no longer sell framed prints.
-Shipping bulky framed prints from our Highland location was very expensive, so you will most likely find that using a local High Street framer will be more cost effective.
+A. No. I am very sorry, but I no longer sell framed prints.
+Shipping bulky framed prints from my Highland location was very expensive, so you will most likely find that using a local High Street framer will be more cost effective.
+I supply all of my prints in a bevelled mount so the framing process is minimised; indeed my A2 sized Landscape Prints will fit directly into frames that are available ‘off the shelf’.

 Q. How soon after I order a print will it be delivered ?

-A. Under normal circumstances, provided there are no issues or complications, we would expect to have the item shipped out to you within 1-2 working days of receipt of the order.
+A. Under normal circumstances, provided there are no issues or complications, I would expect to have the item shipped out to you within 1-2 working days of receipt of the order.
 This assumes that Christmas, New Year or other bank holidays do not intervene.
-If there is a problem, we will notify you immediately upon receipt of your order.
-Prints are normally shipped by Royal Mail First Class Post, so you should expect to receive your print a day or two after we have notified you of its shipment but, of course, as mentioned in the previous question, we are shipping from a Highland location so postal services can take a little longer and cannot be guaranteed.
-If you have an urgent order and require a framed print on a shorter timescale than that described above then please contact us and discuss your requirements with us before placing the order.
+If there is a problem, I will notify you immediately upon receipt of your order.
+Prints are normally shipped by Parcelforce 48 hour service, so you should expect to receive your print a few days after I have notified you of its shipment but, of course, as mentioned in the previous question, I am shipping from a Highland location so carriage services can take a little longer and cannot be guaranteed.
+If you have an urgent order and require a print on a shorter timescale than that described above then please contact me and discuss your requirements with me before placing the order.

 Q. Are prints available from any image shown on the site ?

-A. No, we only produce prints from images which have been obtained from larger format or digital cameras.
-Whilst many of our images have a historical relevance and are suitable for reproduction to smaller magnifications in other forms such as publication in a book, on-line article or magazine, sadly they are neither of the size nor the resolution to produce high quality prints.
+A. No, I only produce prints from images which have been obtained from larger format or digital cameras.
+Whilst many of my images have a historical relevance and are suitable for reproduction to smaller magnifications in other forms such as publication in a book, on-line article or magazine, sadly they are neither of the size nor the resolution to produce high quality prints.

 Q. Can I purchase an image in digital format to print myself ?